Limited Time Offer: Save 50% On Our 'Be Money Savvy' Course Here

 Chip savings app screenshot

 Setting up savings goals helps to keep you motivated to save.
 Think about what you want to buy or experience in the future, and how much it will cost you.
-The app then analyses your spending and saving, and predicts how long it will take to reach your goal.
-You’ll have a visual representation of this on screen.

 Once you have set a goal, you can distribute how much of your existing savings you’d like to allocate toward that goal – though these aren’t separated into specific pots, your savings remain in one of four savings accounts.